 Tired of working laborious, blue-collar jobs, Berlys was ready to make a change into a stable yet exciting tech career.
-Berlys chose Penn LPS Boot Camps, powered by Trilogy Education Services, a 2U, Inc. brand, to give her the real world experience she needed to launch a career and a prestigious name on her resume.
+Berlys chose Penn LPS Boot Camps, offered in collaboration with edX, to give her the real world experience she needed to launch a career and a prestigious name on her resume.
 Berlys built her portfolio throughout the bootcamp, which helped land her first role as a Cyber Security Analyst at Quantum Research International.
 Now Berlys shares her tips on how to make the most of the boot camp experience, even when you feel overwhelmed!

 What inspired you to learn cybersecurity?